steffinstanly/steffinstanly.github.io/_posts/2021-07-20-PWK-and-OSCP-Review.md

 All these are extra materials that would help in greatly speeding up the lab completion.

-> Penetration Testing with Kali Linux is a foundational security course, but still requires students to have certain knowledge prior to attending the online training class.
+> Penetration Testing with Kali Linux is a foundational security course, but still requires students to have certain knowledge before attending the online training class.
 A solid understanding of TCP/IP, networking, and reasonable Linux skills are required.
 Familiarity with Bash scripting along with basic Perl or Python is considered a plus.
 This advanced penetration testing course is not for the faint of heart; it requires practice, testing, and the ability to want to learn in a manner that will grow your career in the information security field and overcome any learning plateau.